Masstronaut/less-better-frontend-code/slides.md

 - In the middle of the screen
 - On top of everything
-- That can be dismissed predictably
+- That can be closed easily

 </template>